 Postdoctoral employment and future non-academic career prospects

-König, J. Most recipients of doctorates leave universities some years after graduation, while little is known about their future non-academic career prospects.
+König, J. Abstract: Most recipients of doctorates leave universities some years after graduation, while little is known about their future non-academic career prospects.
 I report results from a novel microlevel database that links information about doctoral dissertations completed in Germany with doctorate recipients’ social security records.
-The results, based on graduates’ individual careers for five broader„Postdoctoral employment and future non-academic career prospects“ weiterlesen
+The results, based on graduates’ individual careers for five„Postdoctoral employment and future non-academic career prospects“ weiterlesen

 Studie: Mit der Promotion nach wie vor gute Karrierechancen